SapitoSucio/froggo-guides/docs/script_commands.md

 \***getskilllist**({**<char_id\>**});

 This command sets a bunch of arrays with a complete list of skills the invoking character has.
-Here's what you get:
+Here`s what you get:

     @skilllist_id[]   - skill ids.
     @skilllist_lv[]   - skill levels.
-    @skilllist_flag[] - see 'skill' for the meaning of skill flags.
+    @skilllist_flag[] - see `skill` for the meaning of skill flags.
     @skilllist_count  - number of skills in the above arrays.

-While '`getskillv`' is probably more useful for most situations, this is the easiest way to store all the skills and make the character something else for a while.
+While ``getskillv`` is probably more useful for most situations, this is the easiest way to store all the skills and make the character something else for a while.
 Advanced job for a day?
 This could also be useful to see how many skills a character has.